The Changing of the Guard at Buckingham Palace is probably on your London bucket list. And why not? It's a grand spectacle.

 - Hyde Park Station (Picadilly)

-Are all the Queen’s Guard Soldiers the Same?
+Are all the King’s Guard Soldiers the Same?

-Although ‘The Queens Guard’ is a catch-all term for the Guards stationed outside the royal residences, there are actually five regiments contained within:
+Although ‘The King's Guard’ is a catch-all term for the Guards stationed outside the royal residences, there are actually five regiments contained within:

 - Grenadier Guards - Founded in 1656, this is the most senior regiment of the Guard’s division.